germanmandrini/trial_characterization/README.md

-# Trial caracterization code using APSIM
+## Trial caracterization using APSIM

 # Objective
 This code takes a csv with information from trials (crop, planting date, latitude, longitude).
 The csv should always have the same columns as the sample.